Analida's Ethnic Spoon

 • Boliche Origins

-Boliche is rich in flavor and easy to prepare.
-Essentially boliche is a beef roast that has been marinated in citrus juices, a popular practice in Latin American and Cuban cuisine.
-Marinating the meat breaks down the connective tissue thus naturally tenderizing it.
-The roast is then stuffed with chorizo and stuffed olives, tied and slow cooked to tender perfection.
+The name in Spanish literally means "bowling".
+Yeah, bowling, like the game you play.
+So, what does bowling have to do with this delicious Cuban boliche recipe?
+Well, now that I think about it, nothing!
+But, that's alright!
+It's still a phenomenal dish.
+Essentially, boliche is a beef roast marinated in citrus juices, a popular practice in Latin American and Cuban cuisine.
+Marinating the meat breaks down the connective tissue, thus naturally tenderizing it.
+The roast is then stuffed with chorizo and stuffed olives, tied, and slow-cooked to tender perfection.
+The chorizo and olives add additional flavor to the roast as it cooks.
 As far as the chorizo goes, you can use fresh or cured chorizo.
 My personal preference is the cured chorizo.
 One less step.
 The olives add a great salty/tangy taste.

 steps for making cuban stuffed pork

-One of the things I love about boliche is if you are having guests, you can start way ahead of time.
-It's a no fuss kind of dish.
+One of the things I love about boliche is that if you are having guests, you can start way ahead of time.
+It's a no-fuss kind of dish.
 My husband thought that perhaps boliche could be cooked in the crock pot.
 Frankly, I don't see why not.
-I, however, have always cooked it on the stove; old habits are hard to break.
+I, however, have always cooked it on the stove in a large Dutch oven; old habits are hard to break.

 a dutch oven with cuban roasted pork in juice with a napkin, poker and cilantro on the top